 - 1. Student is a first-time freshman. - a.
 Student is not a transfer student. - b.
 Student has no prior degree or certificate. - c.
 Student is not an ECCC readmission candidate after a break in enrollment. - 2.
 Student is enrolled as a full-time student. - 3.
 Student meets the placement test criteria as described below. - a.
-ACT English < 17 and/or COMPASS Writing <= 73 - b.
-ACT Algebra <19 and / or COMPASS Math < 36 - 4.
-Student is not dual credit or dual enrolled. - 5.
+ACT English < 17 and/or COMPASS Writing <= 73 and/or Accuplacer Sentence Structure <88; Accuplacer Reading Comprehension <88 - b.
+ACT Algebra <19 and/or COMPASS Math < 36 and/or Accuplacer Mathematics <88 - 4.
+Student is not dual credit or dual enrolled.
+If a dual credit or dual enrolled student does not meet the placement test criteria listed above and has not successfully passed English Composition I and College Algebra with a "C" or better, the student is eligible for Warrior Path to Success. - 5.
 Student is not an on-line student.